GamalerioJoaquin/Morphological-Classification-of-Galaxies/README.md

 #### Work in Progress.

 Welcome to the Morphological Classification of Galaxies project repository.
 In this repository, I am sharing a data science project that I completed last year.
 The primary objective of this project is to develop classifiers for galaxy classification.
 The methodology involves utilizing classical machine learning models such as decision trees and neural networks for image analysis.
-Additionally, the project explores unsupervised learning techniques and concludes with the implementation of composite systems that integrate tabular data with images.
+Additionally, the project explores unsupervised learning techniques.

 ## Data Source